ZachIsAGardner/gm-vs-code/README.md

 ## Setup

+You can either install this extension through the .vsix file in this repo, or you can find it in the extensions marketplace.

 Once the extension is installed as long as your current directory, or any of it's children, contain a .yyp file it should just work.
 You will see a tab on the left with the GameMaker logo.
 That's where you can view and edit GameMaker related code files.

 ## Thanks